Security Council 'perhaps fatally' undermined by Gaza, Ukraine deadlock, says UN chief | Law-Order

 Security Council 'perhaps fatally' undermined by Gaza, Ukraine deadlock, says UN chief

-United Nations chief Antonio Guterres on Monday deplored how the U.N.
-Security Council had failed to respond adequately to the Israel-Hamas conflict in Gaza and Russia's invasion of Ukraine, saying the conflicts had "perhaps fatally" undermined its authority.

-United Nations chief Antonio Guterres on Monday deplored how the U.N.
-Security Council had failed to respond adequately to the Israel-Hamas conflict in Gaza and Russia's invasion of Ukraine, saying the conflicts had "perhaps fatally" undermined its authority.
+United Nations chief Antonio Guterres on Monday deplored the U.N.
+Security Council's deadlock over the Israel-Hamas conflict in Gaza and Russia's invasion of Ukraine, saying divisions among its members had "perhaps fatally" undermined its authority.
 Speaking at the opening of the U.N.
 Human Rights Council in Geneva, Guterres said the U.N.
-Security Council often found itself deadlocked and "unable to act on the most significant peace and security issues of our time".
+Security Council often found itself "unable to act on the most significant peace and security issues of our time".

 "The Council's lack of unity on Russia's invasion of Ukraine, and on Israel's military operations in Gaza following the horrific terror attacks by Hamas on 7 October, has severely – perhaps fatally – undermined its authority," he said.
-"The Council needs serious reform to its composition and working methods."
+"The Council needs serious reform to its composition and working methods," he said, without elaborating.

 The United States last week again vetoed a draft U.N.
 Security Council resolution blocking a demand for an immediate humanitarian ceasefire in Israel's offensive against Gaza.
-It was the third U.S. veto of a draft resolution since the start of the current fighting on Oct.
-7.
+It was the third U.S. veto since the start of the conflict on Oct.
+7 of a draft resolution by the council, which consists of 10 elected members and five permanent ones - China, the United States, France, the United Kingdom and the Russian Federation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)